 Millionaires shortbreads – SO naughty but SO nice.
 I decided to make a gluten free version to share with you and added salt, because I LOVE salted caramel.
 This was super simple to do and came out so delicious.
-The salt is obviously optional, if you don’t like salted caramel you can leave it out, but personally I love it!
+The salt is obviously optional, if you don’t like salted caramel you can absolutely leave it out.

 For the shortbread